Life Insurance with Sclerosing Cholangitis.

 This is why…

-We want to take a moment and just briefly describe exactly what Sclerosing Cholangitis is as well as highlight some of the most common symptoms/complications so that we can gain a better idea of just exactly why most (if not all) life insurance companies are going to immediately deny anyone applying for a “traditional” life insurance policy.
+We want to take a moment and just briefly describe what Sclerosing Cholangitis is as well as highlight some of the most common symptoms/complications so that we can gain a better idea of just exactly why most (if not all) life insurance companies are going to immediately deny anyone applying for a “traditional” life insurance policy.

 Sclerosing Cholangitis Defined:

-There are two “types” of Sclerosing Cholangitis, a Primary type which medical researchers are still uncertain about how or why it occurs, and a Secondary type which can be cause by a variety of different reasons including:
+There are two “types” of Sclerosing Cholangitis, a Primary type which medical researchers are still uncertain about how or why it occurs, and a Secondary type which can be caused by a variety of different reasons including: